downlinko/downlinko.github.io/_posts/utilities/2018-09-04-download-install-ccleaner-windows.md

 **Congratulations, you have installed CCleaner on Windows 10!**

+Now checkout these [9 tricks to learn how to use CCleaner](https://en.softonic.com/articles/9-tricks-to-use-ccleaner-properly){:target="_blank"}.

 Drop a line below if you have any question.

 Or if you want to say thanks.